Asquera/elasticsearch-workshop-book/src/queries/aggregations/filter_aggs.md

 ## Exercise

-The exercise is to build the equivalent `filter` aggregation to this search request.
+The exercise is to build the equivalent `filter` aggregation to the following query based search request.
 The query finds all documentst that match *"scifi"* in the `genre` field and aggregates the result with a `terms` aggregation by `tags`.

 ```bash
 curl -H 'Content-Type: application/x-ndjson' -X POST 'http://localhost:9200/test_filter_aggs/_search?pretty' -d '{